The Long Goodbye

 (This scene is from a painting Dad made in 2015, based I imagine on the kind of place he always talked about - an ideal vision of solitude and wonder and a place he always hoped to return to.)

 As long as I can remember, Dad loved a walk in the woods.
 Any bit of forest with a little wild nature would do.
 Here in Evanston, there wasn’t much, so on Sunday afternoons Tim, Mom, Dad and I would load into the red and white family Land Cruiser to go to Harms Woods just off of Golf Rd. in Morton Grove.
 We’d park in the lot, open up the hatchback and have a quick snack before getting onto the narrow trail that would lead us into the forest.
 Dad’s pace was always slow and deliberate, so deliberate.
 He’d often pause to point out a flower or rock that caught his eye or cup his ear and shush us as he tried to identify a bird only he could hear.
-For Tim and I, the hike through the woods was just a way to get to the water (a small canal like branch of the Chicago river) which we imagined was full of frogs, turtles and giant yet uncaught fish.
+For Tim and I, the hike through the woods was just a way to get to the water (a small canal like branch of the Chicago River) which we imagined was full of frogs, turtles and giant yet uncaught fish.

 I discovered more about the source of Dad’s love of wild places a few years ago, when I recorded a long conversation with him, much of which centered on his growing up north of here in Highland Park.
 In our conversation, he recalled many solitary afternoons exploring the undeveloped wilds around his house, and how being sent to a “Farm School” after an accident that left him with a serious head injury was fortuitous, in a way, as it immersed him in the outdoors while other kids his age were at “inside” school all day.